 COVID-19 (Coronavirus Disease) and Carteret Children’s Clinic

-Once you arrive at our office please call us at 252-726-0511 ext.
-1 and make us aware that you have arrived.
+Once you arrive for your child’s appointment, wait in your car and dial our front desk at 252-726-0511 ext.
+1 to make us aware that you have arrived.

 We will check you in, confirm your phone #, car make/color.